The brand new Slough House thriller from the #1 bestseller Mick Herron

 —-

-As far as Lamb’s concerned, they should all be at their desks – when Taverner starts plotting mischief people get hurt, and Lamb has no plans to send in the clowns.
-On the other hand, if the clowns ignore his instructions, any harm that befalls them is hardly his fault.
+Because when Taverner starts plotting mischief people get hurt, and Lamb has no plans to send in the clowns.
+On the other hand, if the clowns ignore his instructions and fool around, any harm that befalls them is hardly his fault.

 But they’re his clowns.
 And if they don’t all come home, there’ll be a reckoning.